Forest Hill Chase: Original layout

-Development restarts again (1963–64)
+Development restarts again (1964)

-Once the stock market had recovered, Paul Fayman and his associates began seeking additional investors to get the project going again.
-As Fayman recalled, he was showing shop builders Maurice Alter and George Herscu around the deserted centre when Herscu suddenly blurted out: "Why just buy the shops?
+In February 1964, the receivers of Reid-Murray Holdings held a tense shareholder meeting at the South Melbourne Town Hall.
+Referring to the derelict land at Forest Hill, one shareholders asked if "this monument to stupidity" had been sold.
+The land fell back into the hands of Fayman shortly after the meeting, leading him to seek additional investors to get the project going again.
+As Fayman recalled, he was showing shop builders Maurice Alter and George Herscu around the deserted centre when Herscu blurted out: "Why just buy the shops?
 I want to buy the whole centre".

-Alter and Herscu subsequently acquired a joint controlling share in the development, buying out most of the shop sites while Fayman and his associates retained around a 25% interest.
-The Fayman-Alter-Herscu partnership would later consolidate their companies as the Masaga Group, which soon morphed into the prominent Hanover Holdings Limited.
-One journalist suggested that the success of the centre at Forest Hill laid the foundation of Herscu and Alter’s multi-billion dollar fortune.
+Alter and Herscu subsequently acquired a joint controlling interest in the development, while Fayman & associates retained about a quarter share.
+The Fayman-Alter-Herscu partnership would later consolidate their realestate enterprises as the Masaga Group, which later became Hanover Holdings Limited.
+The eventual success of the centre at Forest Hill laid the foundation of Herscu and Alter's later multi-billion dollar fortune.